Attacks on Approximate Caches in Text-to-Image Diffusion Models: Remote Covert Channel

 \subsubsection{Overall covert channel accuracy}

 We evaluate covert channel 100 times on both FLUX and SD3.
 Both sender and receiver send requests to the remote cloud.
 We assume that the cache system has all the unique prompts from \diffusiondb{}-2M. \Cref{tab:success_rate_breakdown} shows that the covert channel achieves over 97.8\,\% and 95.8\,\% accuracy in FLUX and SD3, respectively.
 FLUX achieves a higher and more stable accuracy than SD3.
-This is because FLUX is a more power model, capable of generating clearer objects even in early denoising steps.
+This is because FLUX is a more powerful model, capable of generating clearer objects even in early denoising steps.
 Thus, the cached intermediate states in FLUX are more likely to preserve these objects.

 We further explore the accuracy breakdown.
 Incorrect transmission can potentially come from two sources.
-First, the sender's prompt may hit an existing cache, without being cached in the serving system.
+First, the sender's prompt may hit an existing cached prompt, without being cached in the serving system.
 Consequently, the receiver always receives a bit of 0.
-Our experiment shows 100\,\% cache insertion success rate because the sender's prompts are not similar to either \lexica{} or \diffusiondb{}-2M.
-Second, the latency classifier and content detector in two-level detection can also cause inaccuracies. \Cref{tab:success_rate_breakdown} shows the latency classifier's average accuracy, which is also high (94.6\% and 90.8\% for FLUX and SD3, respectively) but varies by keyword.
-Misclassifications occur most often when the sender omits a prompt for a keyword (to transmit a 0), since these prompts are more likely to hit other caches and cause false positives. \Cref{fig:keyword_accuracy} presents the latency classifier's accuracy for all 10 keywords.
-The latency classifier has less than 60\,\% accuracy for some keywords (\eg{} \textit{Apricity}), as the attacker has no knowledge of other users' data.
-In contrast, including the content classifier ensures a more consistent accuracy in both models.
-In a few cases, the content classifier slightly lowers the accuracy because the model fails to render the marker clearly.
-This is more prominent in the weaker model, SD3.
+Our experiment shows a 100\,\% cache insertion success rate because the sender's prompts are not similar to either \lexica{} or \diffusiondb{}-2M.
+Second, the \textit{latency classifier} and \textit{content detector} in two-level detection process can also introduce inaccuracies. \Cref{tab:success_rate_breakdown} shows the \textit{latency classifier}'s average accuracy, which is high (94.6\% and 90.8\% for FLUX and SD3, respectively) but varies by keyword.
+Misclassifications occur most often when the sender omits a prompt for a keyword (to transmit a 0), where the receiver may hit other cached prompts and cause false positives. \Cref{fig:keyword_accuracy} presents the \textit{latency classifier}'s accuracy for all 10 keywords.
+It achieves less than 60\,\% accuracy for some keywords (\eg{} \textit{Apricity}), likely because prompts with these keywords have high similarity scores with normal prompts.
+In contrast, including the \textit{content classifier} ensures a more consistent accuracy in both models.
+In a few cases, the \textit{content classifier} slightly lowers the accuracy because the model fails to render the marker clearly.
+This is more prominent in the weaker model, SD3 (\eg{} \textit{Fleam}).